alexjt28/ESMplot/README.md

 Example script: **calculate_seasavg.py**: <br/>
 ====================================== <br/>

 Example script for calculating a seasonal average from any number of netCDF files using the user-defined features of this package's functions.

 ====================================== <br/>
 Example script: **calculate_seascyc.py**: <br/>
 ====================================== <br/>

- Example script for calculating the seasonal cycle (line and map plots) from any number of netCDF files using the user-defined features of this package's functions. <br/>
+Example script for calculating the seasonal cycle (line and map plots) from any number ofnetCDF files using the user-defined features of this package's functions. <br/>

 ============================== <br/>